Henry E. Hudson: Patient Protection and Affordable Care Act

 In December 2010, Hudson ruled against an element of the Obama administration's health care reform law, saying that the individual mandate provision of the law exceeded Congress' powers under the Commerce Clause of the Constitution.
 Hudson's opinion stressed the unprecedented nature of the mandate:

 Neither the Supreme Court nor any federal circuit court of appeals has extended Commerce Clause powers to compel an individual to involuntarily enter the stream of commerce by purchasing a commodity in the private market ...
 At its core, the dispute is not simply about regulating the business of insurance—or crafting a scheme of universal health insurance coverage—it's about an individual's right to choose to participate.

 Hudson was the first judge to rule against the healthcare law passed during the Obama administration.
 He was later reversed by the United States Court of Appeals for the Fourth Circuit.

 Intent to nominate to the United States Sentencing Commission

-On March 1, 2018, President Trump nominated Hudson to serve as Commissioner of the United States Sentencing Commission, a seven-member independent body that sets federal sentencing guidelines.
+On March 1, 2018, President Donald Trump nominated Hudson to serve as Commissioner of the United States Sentencing Commission, a seven-member independent body that sets federal sentencing guidelines.
 Hudson's nomination was sent to the United States Senate.
 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On August 12, 2020, President Donald Trump announced his intent to renominate Hudson to serve as a Commissioner of the United States Sentencing Commission.